benmvp/slides/2020/qconplus/mixins-hooks.md

 NOTES:
 - React is especially great at sharing UI
 - Here we have a `<Slideshow>` component
-  * No doubt has lots of markup, styling & UI logic
+  * No doubt it has lots of markup, styling & UI logic
-- Using it in two components
+- And we can easily use it in two components
   * `Players` component to have a slideshow of team players
   * `Teams` component to have a slideshow of team logos
-- And we can configure them differently w/ props
+- And we can configure the slideshows differently w/ props
   * Passing different values for the props
+  * Same component but different data makes it look different

 /////
 <!-- .slide: data-background="url(../../img/ts-react/electric-cables-john-barkiple-l090uFWoPaI-unsplash.jpg) no-repeat center" data-background-size="cover" -->